 - Bedding and seating

 If glamping or RV-ing it, bedding is likely already set.
-In most other cases, a sleeping bag, hammock, waterproof blankets and/or pillows are the least required items for comfort.
+In most other cases, a sleeping bag, hammock, sleeping pad, waterproof blankets and/or pillows are the least required items for comfort.
 For a better night’s sleep, an air mattress or cot is ideal, especially if the terrain is questionable.

 Extra seating may seem like luxury for some who prefer to rough it with a log around the campfire.
 For a more comfortable setup, pack a portable folding chair; some even recline to transform into a bed!
 Looking for that Instagram-worthy campsite?
 Add some cushions and floor pillows for a cozy yet stylish atmosphere á la Coachella.